 Skip to main content

-The Enhanced 911 System is only as good as the information or data behind it.
+The 911 System is only as good as the information or data behind it.
 When someone dials 911 from a wireline phone, a screen at the PSAP displays the address and phone number of the caller’s location.

-The Vermont Enhanced 911 Board depends heavily on each coordinator to be the liaison on all database and mapping maintenance issues.
+The Vermont 911 Board depends heavily on each coordinator to be the liaison on all database and mapping maintenance issues.

 Decreasing response time can prevent millions of dollars in property damages due to fire.
 In medical emergencies, a shorter response time can reduce death rates due to heart attacks, or injuries as well as other life threatening medical emergencies.